In Part One of this tutorial, we explained how to use widgets in WordPress and in Part 2, we explained how to configure text widgets.

 (Archives Widget settings)

-(Archives Widget displayed on sidebar)
+(Archives Widget added to blog sidebar)

 Add ‘Visibility’ Function To Widgets